AmbiJesse/8-Week-SQL-Challenge/case-study-1-dannys-diner.md

 | C | ramen |

 - Used a Common Table Expression (CTE) named `order_sequence` to `rank` the order_dates sequentially to filter for the first orders made.
 - With data limitations of context for orders made on the same day, `dense_rank` is used to categorize both items purchased for Customer A as their first item(s) ordered.
-The data states that Customer A ordered curry and sushi on `2021-01-01`.
+The data states that Customer A ordered both curry and sushi on `2021-01-01`.
 ---
 **4. What is the most purchased item on the menu and how many times was it purchased by all customers?**
 ```SQL